MrNef0/MrNash-Cracker/README.md

 # MrNash Cracker
 ![alt text](https://github.com/MrNef0/MrNash-Cracker/blob/main/header.png)

 MrNash Cracker is a GUI tool for cracking MD5 & SHA-1 password hashes using wordlists (Dictionary Attack).
-MrNash Cracker name inspired by my name **Naif + Hash Cracker**
+MrNash Cracker name inspired by my name **Naif + Hash Cracker**.
+This tool was my final project for object oriented programming II course, therefore I participated with MrNash Cracker in a competitive competition for OOP II course students, and I won the second place among all other students :D

 # Screenshots